 How to install an ad blocker on iPhone & iPad

 The way ad blockers work is through Safari extensions.
-This feature has been around since iOS 9 and isn't solely restricted to removing pesky solicitations - in fact, there's a wide variety of useful add-ons.
-(Take a look at our guide to the Best Safari extensions for more ideas.)
+This feature has been around since iOS 9 and isn't solely restricted to removing pesky adverts - in fact, there's a wide variety of useful add-ons.

-For this tutorial we've opted for AdGuard, but the instructions will be identical for any ad blocker.
+To set up an ad blocker you'll first need to acquire one from the App Store.
+You'll find plenty of options, such as AdBlock Plus and AdGuard.
+For this tutorial we've opted for AdGuard, but the instructions will be virtually identical for any ad blocker.

 Download the app, open it, then tap the Get Started option.
 You'll see the control panel, with various filter settings available.